-This provision constitutes the anchor for presidential succession in the United States.
-It provides for the Vice President to take over in the event of the removal, death, resignation, or inability of the President.
+This provision, side by side with the Twentieth and Twenty-fifth Amendments, is a major anchor for presidential succession in the United States.
+It provides, as supplemented by the Twenty-fifth Amendment, for the vice president to take over in the event of the removal, death, resignation, or inability of the president.
 It also authorizes Congress to establish a line of succession beyond the vice presidency.
-Left unclear by the clause was whether the Vice President became President or simply acted as President in a case of succession.
+Left unclear by the clause was whether the vice president became president or simply acted as president in a case of succession.

-Other ambiguities in the provision were noted at the Constitutional Convention of 1787 by John Dickinson of Delaware, who asked, “[W]hat is the extent of the term ‘disability’ & who is to be the judge of it?”
+Other ambiguities in the provision were noted at the Constitutional Convention by John Dickinson of Delaware, who asked, “[W]hat is the extent of the term ‘disability’ & who is to be the judge of it?”
 James Madison expressed concern that the provision would prevent the filling of a presidential vacancy by a special election, and he therefore successfully inserted the expression “until the Disability be removed, or a President shall be elected.”
-It is not clear whether this change was intended to apply when the Vice President succeeded or only when an officer designated by Congress was called upon to serve in the case of a double vacancy.
-In any event, there has never been a special election for President, although the provision allowing for its possibility was included in the country’s early presidential succession laws.
+It is not clear whether this change was intended to apply when the vice president succeeded or only when an officer designated by Congress was called upon to serve in the case of a double vacancy.
+Nor is it clear whether after a special election the winner(s) serves a full four-year term.
+In any event, there has never been a special election for president, although the provision allowing for its possibility was included in the country’s early presidential succession laws.

 In 1841, when President William Henry Harrison died in office, Vice President John Tyler assumed the presidency for the rest of the term.
-His claim of being President, not simply Vice President acting as President, drew criticism.
-The precedent he set, however, took and became the operating principle when other Presidents died in office.
-On the other hand, Tyler’s example became a major obstacle for situations involving the temporary inability of a President because, under the wording of this clause, the status of a Vice President in a case of death would appear to be the same as in a case of inability or resignation or removal.
-As a consequence, on a number of occasions Vice Presidents declined to consider relieving a disabled President because of the Tyler precedent and also because of the ambiguities first raised by John Dickinson.
-This was the case in 1881 when President James A. Garfield lay dying and some suggested that Vice President Chester A. Arthur take charge, and again in 1919 after President Woodrow Wilson’s stroke when Vice President Thomas R. Marshall was urged to do the same.
+His claim to president, not simply vice president acting as president, drew criticism.
+The precedent he set, however, took and became the operating principle when other presidents died in office.
+These presidents were Zachary Taylor, Abraham Lincoln, James Garfield, William McKinley, Warren Harding, Franklin Roosevelt, and John Kennedy.
+On the other hand, Tyler’s example became a major obstacle for situations involving the temporary inability of a president because, under the wording of this clause, the status of a vice president in a case of death would appear to be the same as in a case of inability or resignation or removal.
+As a consequence, on a number of occasions vice presidents declined to consider relieving a disabled president because of the Tyler precedent and also because of the ambiguities first raised by John Dickinson.
+This was the case in 1881 when President James A. Garfield lay dying and some suggested that Vice President Chester A. Arthur take charge, and again in 1919 after President Woodrow Wilson’s stroke, when Vice President Thomas R. Marshall was urged to do the same.
 In 1967, the adoption of the Twenty-fifth Amendment eliminated much of the remaining uncertainties regarding presidential succession.